Cyfrin/Updraft/courses/formal-verification/3-gasbad/27-section-3-recap/+page.md

 ### .conf

-By writing 2 more .conf files, we gained a bunch more experience in configurating our formal verification tests.
+By writing 2 more .conf files, we gained a bunch more experience in configuring our formal verification tests.
 We learnt different options within this configuration such as:

 - `rule_sanity` - We experimented with `basic` and `none` and saw how this affected Certora's assessment of the `sanity` or soundness of our tests
 - `prover_args` - options we can pass our CLI to fine tune the assumptions of the prover.